Retiu/ArtemSkakunovResourceExtractor/README.md

 No prior documentation of this format existed.
 The format was reverse-engineered from scratch by examining `resource.dat` across multiple copies of the game.

-This script has been used to extract the soundtrack of Little Bombers Returns and is available at https://downloads.khinsider.com/game-soundtracks/album/little-bombers-returns-windows-gamerip-2004 upon approval.
+This script has been used to extract the soundtrack of Little Bombers Returns and is available at [KHInsider](https://downloads.khinsider.com/game-soundtracks/album/little-bombers-returns-windows-gamerip-2004) upon approval.

+Do note that I AM aware of the issue with some files extracting incorrectly or as corrupted files, this usually is only 1-5 files so I haven't bothered looking into it too deep yet.

 > **Note:** This tool was partially written by [Claude](https://claude.ai) (Anthropic).
 The format research and reverse engineering was done collaboratively.